NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 -   Investigate excessive server loads, crashes, or network failures.
 -   Identify applications or services that timed out or were blocked.

-### 502/504 from Cloudflare
+### 502/504 from Khulnasoft

-A 502 or 504 error originating from Cloudflare appears as follows:
+A 502 or 504 error originating from Khulnasoft appears as follows:

 ![Example of an unbranded error 502.](/images/support/image5.png)